j3soon/whisper-to-input/README.md

    <img src='docs/images/06-record-audio-permission.jpg' width='200'>
    <!-- TODO: Add send notification permission screenshot -->

 5. Go to the app settings page and enter your configuration.
-You have 2 choices, either using the official OpenAI API with [your API key](https://platform.openai.com/api-keys) or self-host a [Whisper ASR Service](https://github.com/ahmetoner/whisper-asr-webservice) as described in [#13](https://github.com/j3soon/whisper-to-input/pull/13).
+You have 2 choices, either using the official OpenAI API with [your API key](https://platform.openai.com/api-keys) or self-host a [Whisper ASR Service](https://github.com/ahmetoner/whisper-asr-webservice).
+For more information, see the [Services](#services) section.

    <img src='docs/images/08-app-settings-page.jpg' width='200'>